economikit-alliance/website/content/book/administrivia/responsibilities-and-points-of-authority.md

   * pospi is admin \(need more volunteers\)
   * data can be periodically backed up via export functionality
   * invites are currently not enabled, but interested parties can request to join

-# Editing this website

-The workflow between HackMD and Github is slightly awkward, but should be workable.

-# Building this website

-- Install Hugo.
-Easiest way is to get a binary from [the releases page](https://github.com/gohugoio/hugo/releases).
-You will need Hugo **Extended** v0.66 or above.
-- Run `git clone git@github.com:economikit-alliance/handbook.git --recursive` option to clone the repo with all submodules.
-- Run `hugo` from the newly cloned folder to build the website, or `hugo serve` to spin up a development server.

-## Publishing

-TODO